andrewlock/NetEscapades.AspNetCore.SecurityHeaders/README.md

 var app = builder.Build();

-// Set the default headers for requests that
-// 👇 don't make it to the routing middleware app.UseSecurityHeaders();
+// Add the middleware to the start of your pipeline
+// 👇
+app.UseSecurityHeaders();

 app.UseStaticFiles(); // other middleware
 app.UseAuthentication();
 app.UseRouting();

-app.UseEndpointSecurityHeaders(); // 👈 Add after the routing middleware
 app.UseAuthorization();

 app.MapGet("/", () => "Hello world");